MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/cli-development/adding-new-command.md

 ## Connecting the command to the command line

-One you have unit test completed for your new command:
+Once you have the unit test completed for your new command, perform these tasks:

 1. Review [https://www.npmjs.com/package/commander](https://www.npmjs.com/package/commander) on commands, options.